01-Rehan/e-commerce-website-using-PHP/README.md

 A beginner-friendly, not so responsive eCommerce website for a fictional sports store, built using **HTML**, **CSS**, **JavaScript**, **PHP**, and **MySQL**.
 Users can browse products, manage a cart, and log in or register to simulate a basic online shopping experience.

+### Note :I created this website in second semester of the collage so there might be some mistakes because of the lack of knowledge :)

 ---

 ## 🚀 Features